isingh14/sample-html-page-kubernetes/README.md

 ## Procedure for website configuration and automatic deployment on Kubernetes

-    1. Provision 3 CentOS 7 AWS Virtual Machines.
-Configure appropriate network ACL rules for Public subnet as recommended on this AWS document - https://docs.aws.amazon.com/vpc/latest/userguide/vpc-recommended-nacl-rules.html
+   * Provision 3 CentOS-7 AWS Virtual Machines.
+Configure appropriate network ACL rules for Public subnet as recommended on this AWS document (https://docs.aws.amazon.com/vpc/latest/userguide/vpc-recommended-nacl-rules.html)

-    2. Configure automatic installation of Kubernetes Cluster with 1 Master and 2 Worker nodes with the use of Ansible playbooks.
-Details given in this public repository - https://github.com/isingh14/kubernetes-installation-ansible.git
+   * Configure automatic installation of Kubernetes Cluster with 1 Master and 2 Worker nodes with the use of Ansible playbooks.
+Details given in this public repository (https://github.com/isingh14/kubernetes-installation-ansible.git)

-    __In my case, all kubernetes nodes belonged to the same subnet and I didn't configure firewall rules for communication between different Kubernetes resources e.g. api server, kube-scheduler, kube-controller, kubelet and kube-proxy.
-If your kubernetes nodes are part of different subnet then you need to define firewall rules and open the intended ports as mentioned in this document -
+     * In my case, all kubernetes nodes belonged to the same subnet and I didn't configure firewall rules for communication between different Kubernetes resources e.g. api server, kube-scheduler, kube-controller, kubelet and kube-proxy.
+If your kubernetes nodes are part of different subnet then you need to define firewall rules and open the intended ports as mentioned in this document (https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
+Go to "Check required ports" section.

+ * Create a namespace for Jenkins in the Kubernetes Cluster and run one copy of the Jenkins Docker Image.
+You can use the kubernetes deployment and service file given in this GIT repo (https://github.com/isingh14/jenkins-installation-kubernetes.git).

+ * This repository (https://github.com/isingh14/sample-html-page-kubernetes.git) holds all the required code files for building this website.
+   * Index.html file
+     * HTML Source code to be copied into the apache web server container.
+   * Dockerfile
+     * Provision Docker Image using Apache httpd 2.4 as the base image.
+Copy Index.html file into it.
+   * Jenkinsfile
+     * CI Pipeline to build and push Docker Image into Docker Hub